Smoke A Lot Of Weed? How To Know If It's Affecting Your Health

-With any substance used with regularity, your body becomes accustomed to the effects.
-When tolerance increases to the point that you need to consume a great deal more to accomplish the same desired effect, it's time to decrease usage, or abstain from the substance for some time.
-In medicine, we call this a “drug holiday,” to reset your body’s tolerance.
-This technique is used with a variety of other addictive therapeutic substances, such as the stimulants used in ADHD treatment.
+When you use any substance with regularity, your body will become accustomed to the effects.
+When tolerance increases to the point that you need to consume a great deal more to accomplish the same desired effect, it may be time to decrease usage or abstain from the substance for some time.

 3. Withdrawal is uncomfortable and difficult.

-4. There is continued usage despite social, financial, and personal burdens.
+4. You continue to buy weed despite social, financial, and personal burdens.

 If marijuana is affecting your performance at work or causing you to withdraw from social situations where weed is not present, it's a sign you should reconsider your habits.
 The same goes for if you keep breaking your budget to buy more marijuana.